Locally Consistent Parsing for Text Indexing in Small Space: Introduction

-\paragraph{The deterministic method.} In the deterministic method, we mimic the randomised selection, but with a technique of deterministic coin-tossing, going back to Cole and Vishkin~\cite{CV86} and appeared in several other papers~\cite{CM07,GPS87,MSU97,SV96}.
+\paragraph{The deterministic method.} In the deterministic method, we mimic the randomized selection, but with a technique of deterministic coin-tossing, going back to Cole and Vishkin~\cite{CV86} and appeared in several other papers~\cite{CM07,GPS87,MSU97,SV96,ABR00,I17,FIK16}.
 In the high level, this technique transforms a string over an alphabet $\Sigma$ into a same length string over a constant alphabet in $\O(n\log^* n)$ time.
 The transformed string has the special property that for any pair of consecutive positions, if the original characters before the transformations were distinct, then the characters on these positions after the transformation are distinct as well.
 In addition, the transformation of each position depends only on the \emph{neighbourhood} of the position of $\O(\log^* n)$ positions, assuming that $S$ does not contain any kind of periodic substring.
 Using this transformation, the algorithm splits $S$ into blocks of size at least $2$ and at most $\O(1)$, by selecting all the positions which their transformed value is a local minimum.
 By a repeatedly applying this transformation, while after the first transformation we consider each block as a character over a larger alphabet, the algorithm creates $\O(\frac n\tau)$ blocks of size $\O(\tau)$ characters.
 Each of these blocks depends only on a substring of $S$ of length $\O(\tau \log^* n)$, which adds only a factor of $\log^*n$ over the complexities of algorithms that use the randomized selection.
-The total computation time is $\O(n( \log \tau + \log^* n))$ and with careful scheduling it can be implemented using only $\O(\frac n\tau + \log n \cdot \log^* n)$ words of space.
-During the transformations of the string into blocks the algorithm recognizes all the long substrings of $S$ with period at most $\tau$ for the special treatment.
-The technique is similar to previous algorithms as~\cite{CM07}, however, this is the first implementation where the recursive construction do not use any randomness and also does not require $\Omega(n)$ working space.
+The total computation time is $\O(n\log\tau)$ and with a novel scheduling technique, which scans the text in one pass from right to left, the computation is implemented using only $\O(\frac n\tau + \log \tau)$ words of space.
+During the transformations of the string into blocks, the algorithm recognizes all the long substrings of $S$ with a period length of at most $\tau$ characters for the special treatment.